gvsu-cis350/base/docs/software_requirements_specification.md

     1. Stick figure shall move with respect to a physics system implemented through public libraries and in house classes.
     1. Stick figure shall return to resting position after exectuing the user input.
 2. User Input
-    1.Stick figure shall be moved with user input via keyboard that corresponds to a proper method call 1.Stick figure shall be moved with user input via mouse click that corresponds to a proper method call
+    1. Stick figure shall be moved with user input via keyboard that corresponds to a proper method call
+    1. Stick figure shall be moved with user input via mouse click that corresponds to a proper method call
 3. Graphics Interface
-    1.There shall be a functioning quit or pause option.
+    1. There shall be a functioning quit or pause option.
     1. The software shall allow users to perform dance animations with the arrow keys.

 # Non-Functional Requiremnts